rmarx/DOM2AFrame-perfcal17/post.md

 ** TODO : YOUTUBE VIDEO **

-Additionally, here is also nothing developers can do about this (yet): while CSS supports various 3D-related properties, there is no CSS media-query for VR that would allow us to make a vr-version of a site (though support for this type of thing [is being worked on][custom-media-queries]).
+Additionally, here is also nothing developers can do about this (yet): while CSS supports various [3D-related properties][CSS3D], there is nothing like a CSS media-query for VR that would allow us to make a vr-version of a site (though support for this type of thing [is being worked on][custom-media-queries]).
 Even then, browsers would need additional directives to allow a full integration.

 [custom-media-queries]: https://drafts.csswg.org/mediaqueries-5/#script-custom-mq